Common Shipping Terms: An A-Z Glossary for 2025 (and Beyond)

 Whether you sell through your ecommerce website, social media, retail stores, or ecommerce marketplaces like Amazon and Walmart Marketplace, ShipBob’s software integrates with your tech stack to provide seamless order fulfillment.

-Our network of 30+ domestic and international fulfillment centers process, pick, pack, and ship your orders out through major carriers, so that your customers receive accurate orders quickly.
+Our network of dozens of domestic and international fulfillment centers process, pick, pack, and ship your orders out through major carriers, so that your customers receive accurate orders quickly.
 With experts at the helm of your shipping logistics, you can focus on other important business functions while we optimize your operations for efficiency, cost, and quality.

 To learn more about how ShipBob can help you improve your shipping strategy, click the button below.